Hair Transplant Scabs Not Falling Off (Or Falling Off With Hair?)

 Should I remove scabs after hair transplant procedures?

-That maddening itch is your scalp’s way of healing, but scratching can spell disaster for your results.
-Here’s why: beneath each scab, your transplanted follicles are like delicate seedlings taking root in new soil.
-One wrong scratch and you could dislodge them before they’ve had a chance to establish themselves.
+Think of it this way: Beneath each scab, your transplanted follicles are like delicate seedlings taking root in new soil.
+One wrong scratch and you could dislodge them before they've established themselves.

 • Increased risk of infection